ansys/pyansys-dev-guide/doc/source/how-to/grpc-api-packages.rst

 As shown in the ``release`` section of GitHub workflow, once the Python API package is compiled it is then uploaded to the public PyPI.
 In order to do so, it is necessary to have access to the ``PYPI_TOKEN`` within the GitHub repository.
-Please contact the PyAnsys Core team at `pyansys.core@ansys.com
+To get the needed credentials, contact the PyAnsys Core team at `pyansys.core@ansys.com <mailto:pyansys.core@ansys.com>`_.
-<mailto:pyansys.core@ansys.com>`_ in order to get the needed credentials.

 If the repository cannot be uploaded to the public PyPI yet, but your Python client library needs to consume this Python API package, it can also be